hunterhector/EventSalience/README.md

 This repository host code and pointers of models to our EMNLP 2018 paper: Automatic Event Salience Identification

 ## Code
-The following is the snapshot at the Camera ready time. http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/KnowledgeIR-master.zip
+The following is the snapshot of the Code Base: http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/KnowledgeIR-master.zip

 ## Model
 http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/salience_model.tar.gz

 ## Data
-As restricted by the license, we release the annotations only
+As restricted by the license, we release the annotations only:

 Event Annotations:
 http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/event_data/train.gz